saltsthlm/jfs-22-ProductApp/README.md

 At the end of the day, you should be able to read and write from a database in SQL and see the result in postman.
 If you have time, connect it to a front-end application using next.js.
 Cascading superfun sheets are optional.

-How do you initialize deez?
-Npm init, innit?